sroh722/sroh722.github.io/_pages/research.md

 🔖 Related Party Trade and Gravity: Revisiting the Distance Effects *(Draft Forthcoming)*
 <!-- This is a single-line comment -->

+> This paper studies the evolving role that internal firm distance costs play in determining the geography of FDI and the export behavior of foreign affiliates of MNEs.
+I use shipment-level export data from India to examine the patterns and evolution of related-party trade over the past decade.
+The data show that foreign affiliates exhibit complex export behavior that is not well captured by the existing FDI literature and that this behavior has changed rapidly in recent years.
+I develop a partial-equilibrium model that matches these patterns and yields an estimable firm-level gravity equation allowing for heterogeneous distance elasticities between related-party and arm’s-length exports, which I estimate using Poisson Pseudo-Maximum Likelihood.
+The results indicate that related-party exports are less elastic to distance than arm’s-length exports, but that this difference has eroded over time, helping to explain a recent surge in inter-firm trade among the foreign affiliates of multinational firms.

 <hr>

 ## Publication